Reading-eScience-Centre/leaflet-coverage/README.md

 // In some cases a legend is not even desirable, e.g. for certain types of trajectories like GPX tracks, where
 // the information is typically put along the track, on hovering, or in popups.
 ```

+TODO need controls for axes (mostly for Grid and maybe profiles)
+     is this the right place to implement that?
+     Grids can have time/depth, so probably yes, however the actual controls
+     should be decoupled since they will be reused for
+     "virtual" axis controls (subsetting with Web API)

 ### Custom visualization